Fellhaneropsis: Taxonomy

+The authors regarded those long threadlike conidia as especially diagnostic, and suggested that the way the pycnidia appear to develop from spore-producing apothecia was a singular feature among the lichenized fungi known to them.
+On that basis, they treated Fellhaneropsis as a distinct genus rather than as part of Fellhanera sensu stricto, whose species have a typically paraplectenchymatous excipulum and bacilliform, ellipsoid, or pear-shaped conidia.
+The genus was named in honour of the Austrian lichenologist Josef Hafellner.

 Description

 Fellhaneropsis species form an extremely thin, crust-like thallus that sits flush against the substrate and lacks any protective outer skin.
 The surface is usually smooth to slightly powdery and varies from whitish to dull grey-green, spreading in inconspicuous films over bark, leaves or other plant material.
 The internal partner is a simple alga—tiny, spherical cells 5–12 μm in diameter—that are evenly dispersed through the fungal tissue.
 Because there is no distinct (the dark border seen in some crusts), colonies merge almost imperceptibly into the underlying surface.